steven-brownlee/invasion_modeling_workflow/README.md

 # invasion_modeling_workflow
-Repository for files and documentation associated with the reproducible, quantitative workflow for predicting dreissenid mussel invasions
+Repository for files and documentation associated with the reproducible, quantitative workflow for predicting dreissenid mussel invasions.

+Required packages: tidyverse, revtools, DiagrammeR